ballerina-platform/plugin-intellij/getting-started/plugin-features/README.md

 ![alt text](images/completions.gif)

-## Code Snippets
+## Live templates

-Code snippets contain boilerplate codes and allows you to enter them easily.
+Live templates contain boilerplate codes and allows you to enter them easily.
 This will be available in completion suggestions.

 ![alt text](images/snippet.gif)